Keyboard shortcuts

 • Example: own laptops (default for this workshop), workstations, or own on-premise clouds (NuC cluster) under sovereignty of Sverige

-• many clouds in a sky: "sky computing" means your service is agnostic to a set of clouds - Example: databricks offers sky computing across some clouds: AWS, GCP and Azure
+• many clouds in a sky: "sky computing" means your service is agnostic to a set of clouds

-• JAM-sky-USA includes AWS, GCP, Azure, etc.
+• JEM-sky-USA includes AWS, GCP, Azure, etc.

-• JAM-sky-China includes Alibaba, Tencent, Huawei, etc.
+• JEM-sky-China includes Alibaba, Tencent, Huawei, etc.

-• JAM-sky-Sverige includes Elastx, bahnhof, etc.
+• JEM-sky-Sverige includes Elastx, bahnhof, etc.

 • i.e., to enforce contracts or prohibit their violations or regulate possible contracts through coercive powers of the said State and not by another State.